ginjo/rack_warden/README.md

 ### :layout

-A symbol representing a layout file in any of the view paths.
+A symbol representing a (Sinatra) layout file in any of the view paths.

     layout: :'rack_warden_layout.html'

 ### :default\_route

-A Sinatra route to fall back on after logout, errors, or any action that has no specified route.
+A Sinatra route to fall back on after logout, errors, or any redirect that has no specified route.

     default_route: '/'